CalinRadoni/WebSocket_Test_PyServer_JSClient/README.md

 ### Commands and messages

-**WIP**:

-- The WebSocket server will periodically send its time to all connected clients using a JSON string like "time": message
+- The WebSocket server will periodically send its time to all connected clients using a JSON string like `{"time": "2023-09-05T20:43:57.208074Z"}`

-- The WebSocket server responds to "cmd":"getSettings" with 'settings':
+- The WebSocket server responds to `{"cmd":"getSettings"}` with `{"settings": {"WiFi0": [{"legend": "WiFi configuration"}, {"id": "SSID0", ... `

 ## WebSocket clients